skip to content

 Biography

-Dr Shobhana (Shobi) Nagraj is an Assistant Professor in Primary & Community Care.
-Locally, she works in partnership with the East London NHS Foundation Trust and leads a research hub to improve healthcare delivery for under-represented populations across Luton & Bedfordshire, using global health thinking to address local health challenges.
-Shobi has worked closely with rural communities and Community Health Care Workers (CHWs) in low-resource settings globally.
+Shobi completed an intercalated BSc (Hons) in Medical Anthropology at UCL.
+She went on to complete her basic surgical training in Oxford, and then worked as a neonatal registrar at the Royal Children’s Hospital, Melbourne.
+She started her clinical specialty training in paediatric surgery and during her training became increasingly interested in the social determinants of health and health systems.
+Shobi retrained as an academic clinical fellow in primary care in Cambridge, completing an MPhil in health systems research, and has since been working as a clinical academic in global health systems research.
+She has worked closely with rural communities and Community Health Care Workers (CHWs) in low-resource settings globally.
 She is passionate about delivering high-quality, person-centred and universal health services to women and children.
-Her research focuses on implementation science and the use of theory in the design, implementation and evaluation of complex interventions (including mobile technologies) to support the healthcare workforce and the communities they serve.
-Shobi completed her DPhil in Women’s & Reproductive Health at the University of Oxford, and previously worked in the Centre for Global Health Research, University of Oxford.
-She co-Leads the Global Health theme of the MPhil in Population Health Sciences and is module lead for the 'Health Systems for All' module.
-Shobi is co-Theme lead for Global Health as part of Cambridge Public Health, and an Associate reseracher for Cambridge Reproduction.
-She is a Visiting Senior Researcher at the Nuffield Department of Women's & Reproductive Health, University of Oxford and the Health Systems Collaborative, Centre for Global Health Research, University of Oxford.
+Her DPhil in Women’s & Reproductive Health at the University of Oxford, involved the design and evaluation of a complex intervention with mobile clinical decision support, for CHWs to screen high-risk pregnant women in rural India.
+Shobi went on to work within the Centre for Global Health Research, University of Oxford.
+She now co-Leads the Global Health theme of the MPhil in Population Health Sciences and is module lead for the 'Health Systems for All' module.
+Shobi is co-Theme lead for Global Health as part of Cambridge Public Health, and an Associate researcher for Cambridge Reproduction.
+Shobi has a Visiting Senior Researcher at the Nuffield Department of Women's & Reproductive Health, University of Oxford, and is an Editorial Board member for BMJ Digital Health & AI.

 Research